 Step #3.
 Adding further customization to our featured image

-With the PhotoScape tool, you can really customize your featured image and make it look exactly the way you want it to.
+With the PhotoScape tool, you can customize your featured image and make it look exactly the way you want it to.
 You can design your image to match your brand style.

 All I’ll say is that you keep your image design minimum and clean.
 It’s so easy to get carried away with customization, and before you know it, you end up with a featured image that looks too busy and tacky.